The Transition from High School to College, What Parents Need to Know

 - Evaluate documentation

-- Provide reasonable accommodations, meaning those accommodations that enable the student to compete equally with their non-disabled peers
+- Provide reasonable accommodations, meaning those accommodations that enable the student to compete equally with their peers without disabilities

 - Provide reasonable and equal access to generally available programs

-- Make reasonable classroom adjustments that do not alter the integrity or essential components or technical standards of a course or program
+- Make reasonable classroom adjustments that do not alter the integrity, essential components or technical standards of a course or program

 - Inform students of their rights and responsibilities